 The Writing and Communication Center (WCC) — which works with undergraduate and graduate students, postdoctoral scholars, faculty, and staff from all MIT departments and disciplines — offers free one-on-one professional advice from communication experts.
 All of these experts are MIT lecturers with advanced degrees.
 All are experienced college classroom teachers of communication.
 All are published scholars and writers.

 - The WCC helps you strategize about all types of academic and professional writing as well as about all aspects of oral presentations (including practicing classroom presentations & conference talks as well as designing slides).

-The WCC also helps with all English as Second Language issues, from writing and grammar to pronunciation and conversation practice.
+- And it helps with all English as Second Language issues, from writing and grammar to pronunciation and conversation practice.

-On the scheduler, any white slot is an available appointment; any light blue slot is an appointment that has already been taken by someone else; any yellow/orange slot is your own appointment; any dark blue slot means no lecturer is available.

-On the scheduler, click on any white slot.
-When the pop-up window appears, click “Save Appointment” and it is yours.
+On this scheduler, any white slot is an available appointment; any light blue slot is an appointment that has already been taken by someone else; any yellow/orange slot is your own appointment; any dark blue slot means no lecturer is available.
+Click on any white slot.
+When the pop-up window appears, for remote consultations, put a link to the shared Google doc with your paper.
+Click Save Appointment and it is yours.

-You’ll receive a reminder notice the night before the appointment that will remind you of the day and time of your appointment.
+You’ll receive a reminder the night before the appointment that will remind you of the day and time of your appointment.